Shadoka/rusty_chat/README.md

 # Known issues

-A loooooooooot!
+A looooooooot!
 Here is an assorted collection:

  - Currently the first client to connect to the discovery server has to go in a temporary 'wait mode'.
 That needs to go.
  - Discovery server is hardcoded to be local.